hoffmangroup/BEHST-2022/README.md

 #### Instructions for Linux CentOS ####
 Here are the instructions to install all the programs and libraries needed by BEST on a Linux CentOS computer, from a shell terminal.
 We tested these instructions on a Dell Latitude 3540 laptop running Linux CentOS 7.2.1511 operating system, in February 2017.
 If you are using another operating system version, some instructions might be slightly different.

-First of all, update your system:
+(Optional) First of all, update your system:

 `sudo yum -y update`